andywu96/KNN-With-Different-Metric/README.md

 ## KNN-With-Different-Metric

-This is one of the HW assignment at USC, using KNN with different metrics to find the
+This is one of the HW assignment at USC, using KNN with different metrics to find the test and train error.

+** Pre-Processing and Exploratory data analysis: